sean-do/lost-n-found-website/src/stories/maxine.md

 ---
-title: FINDING PRIDE <br> AMID DIFFERENCES
+title: FINDING PRIDE AMID DIFFERENCES
 author: Maxine Liang
 intro: Jen shares about her experience being caught between two worlds of never feeling “enough” and how she managed to be at peace with her sense of self.
+image: /assets/images/maxine/maxine.png
 ---